vi4m/swiftbox/README.md

 ```

 #### 2. Configuration structure
-Create your configuration, remember that it must conform to Configuration protocol in order to be decoded properly.
+When you create your configuration, remember that it in order to be decoded properly, it must conform to the C`onfiguration` protocol.
 ```swift
 struct Conf: Configuration {
     let simple: String